jfrog/terraform-provider-artifactory/docs/resources/artifactory_remote_generic_repository.md

 * `hard_fail` - (Optional) When set, Artifactory will return an error to the client that causes the build to fail if there is a failure to communicate with this repository.
 * `offline` - (Optional) If set, Artifactory does not try to fetch remote artifacts.
 Only locally-cached artifacts are retrieved.
 * `blacked_out` - (Optional) (A.K.A 'Ignore Repository' on the UI) When set, the repository or its local cache do not participate in artifact resolution.
-* `list_remote_folder_items` - (Optional, Default: false) - Lists the items of remote folders in simple and list browsing.
-The remote content is cached according to the value of the 'Retrieval Cache Period'.
-This field exists in the API but not in the UI.
-* `mismatching_mime_types_override_list` - (Optional) The set of mime types that should override the block_mismatching_mime_types setting.
-Eg: "application/json,application/xml".
-Default value is empty.
 * `xray_index` - (Optional, Default: false)  Enable Indexing In Xray.
 Repository will be indexed with the default retention period.
 You will be able to change it via Xray settings.
 * `store_artifacts_locally` - (Optional) When set, the repository should store cached artifacts locally.
 When not set, artifacts are not stored locally, and direct repository-to-client streaming is used.
 This can be useful for multi-server setups over a high-speed LAN, with one Artifactory caching certain data on central storage, and streaming it directly to satellite pass-though Artifactory servers.
 * `socket_timeout_millis` - (Optional) Network timeout (in ms) to use when establishing a connection and for unanswered requests.
 Timing out on a network operation is considered a retrieval failure.